jmusser28/speedtest-analyzer-cli/README.md

-Simple program to analyzer speedtest data that I automatically collect.
+Simple CLI program to analyzer speedtest data that I automatically collect.
+There is a "-d" parameter that if followed by a directory will skip the need to supply user input.